kajdreef/slides/morpheus/slides.md

 ???

 - Challenge 1:
+  - Developers have difficulty figuring out which test cases cover what methods.
-  - Traceability between test and production code
+  - Lack of traceability between test and production code

 - Challenge 2:
+  - Developers have finite resources, and thus most time is spend on production code, leading to a loss in understanding of the form and function of the test suite.
+  - For example:
-  - Types of tests
+    - what types of tests are available?
     - Gaps in test suite
+  - Ultimately leading in uneven degrees of testing within the system.

 - Challenge 3:
-  -
+  - *IDE* often improve productivity of a developer, but they provide a *file-centric* view of of a project.
+  - Not allowing developers to see each entity, for example a method, in context of how it is used and tested.
 ---

 template: inverse